-Whether you want to perfect your swing, work on your par, or just have fun, book a tee time at Lost Marsh Golf Course!
+Whether you want to perfect your swing, work on your par, or just have fun, book a tee time at Lost Marsh Golf Course.
 Located along Wolf Lake and Lake George in Hammond, you will have beautiful views of the water while you golf.

 Take to the waters and fish with one of Lake Michigan’s Charter fishing captains.
-Indiana North Coast Charter Association can take you and your friends out on the water in search of Lake Michigan’s abundant salmon and trout which thrive in the spring months.
+Members of the Indiana North Coast Charter Association can take you and your friends out on the water in search of Lake Michigan’s abundant salmon and trout which thrive in the spring months.
 Find out why Lake Michigan provides "unnaturally" good fishing in our blog post here.

-There is something about eating outside that just makes food taste better!
+There is something about eating outside that just makes food taste better.
 Luckily, with spring bringing warmer weather, we can eat outdoors more often at region restaurants.
 Check out our website for a full list of outdoor dining options near you.